Maryland Legal Aid programs.

-Using government funding, as well as a number of volunteers, there is free legal aid provided to senior citizens, the elderly, as well as low and moderate income individuals and families across Maryland.
+Using government funding, as well as a number of volunteers, there is free legal aid provided to senior citizens, the elderly, as well as low and moderate income individuals across Maryland.
 Get help with applying for disability or housing benefits.
 Or free assistance from lawyers on child custody issues, help dealing with debt collections, as well as eviction or foreclosure prevention help.
 A number of civil type legal issues can be handled, for free, by the lawyers.

 - Child support